riceissa/issarice.com/wiki/advice-for-young-people.md

 - Hardware.
 I don't actually know much about computer hardware, and my current impression is that I haven't lost out on much by not knowing.

+# Mathematics

+- beware tunnel vision
+- at the same time, knowing a lot of math can be useful
+- once you go woke, it can be hard to go all in on math, so it might be good to do this while young

 # People

 - Here's a list of people you should look into (and read as much of what